Non-local Undergraduate students (International Students)

 Yes.
 Medical services is available at the Health Centre on campus.

 Yes.
-To encourage students to work in Hong Kong upon their graduation, the Immigration Arrangement for Non-local Graduates (IANG) allows non-local fresh graduates to stay in Hong Kong for 12 months after graduation without any restrictions to seek jobs.
+To encourage students to work in Hong Kong upon their graduation, the Immigration Arrangement for Non-local Graduates (IANG) allows non-local fresh graduates to stay in Hong Kong after graduation without any restrictions to seek jobs.
 To learn more about the policy, please click here.

 Graduates of The Education University of Hong Kong (EdUHK) remain consistently competitive, as revealed by the University’s latest Graduate Employment Survey.
 For details, please refer to the University’s latest Graduate Employment Survey.